 In a civil case, the court may make an order or judgment in favour of a party (the judgment creditor).
 The party against whom the order or judgment is made is the judgment debtor.

-If you are the judgment creditor obtaining a judgment for the payment of a sum of money in a court of law outside of Singapore (foreign jurisdiction) specified in the Reciprocal Enforcement of Commonwealth Judgments Act (RECJA) or the Reciprocal Enforcement of Foreign Judgments Act (REFJA), you will have to register the foreign judgment in the High Court before you can enforce it.
+If you are the judgment creditor obtaining a judgment in a court of law outside of Singapore (foreign jurisdiction) specified in the Reciprocal Enforcement of Foreign Judgments Act 1959 (REFJA), you will have to register the foreign judgment in the High Court before you can enforce it.

 You can register the foreign judgment by filing an originating application without notice (OA) prepared in accordance with the Supreme Court Practice Directions 2021.

 Your summons must be supported by an affidavit.
 The affidavit should contain the following information:

 You may choose to file the documents personally or through a lawyer.
 If you are represented by a lawyer, the documents will be filed by your lawyer.